Reader for lightcurves from the ZTF Public Data Release

 be both discovered and saved with

-The sibling for each object can be located by simply running an object's
+The siblings for each object can be located by simply running an object's

-An object's sibling is itself another object and can be accessed through the sibling attribute.
+An object's siblings is itself another object and can be accessed through the siblings attribute.

-The default tolerance for matching two objecs as siblings is is 2.0".
+The default tolerance for matching two objects as siblings is 2.0".
 However

 A lightcurve plot can be generated for any object using the